Starting and Maintaining a Student Organization

 Back to Top

-Registered student organizations have the benefit of an organization mailbox at the Center for Leadership, Service, and Involvement.
+Registered student organizations have the benefit of an organization mailboxin AMU 137.
 Both campus and off-campus mail can be received through this address.
 Student organization leaders are expected to check their mailbox at least once a week due to the small size of the boxes and the large volume of mail that comes through.

 Mailbox combinations are released to the organization president via email at the beginning of each semester.
-Combinations can also be retrieved by stopping into the Office of Engagement and Inclusion (AMU 121).
+Combinations can also be retrieved by stopping into Student Engagement Services (AMU 121).
 Please note that for security reasons the mailbox combination will only be released to the organization president.

-If an organization fails to empty its organization’s mailbox, the Center for Leadership, Service, and Involvement staff will notify the organization of a date by which everything needs to be emptied.
+If an organization fails to empty its organization’s mailbox, Student Engagement Services staff will notify the organization of a date by which everything needs to be emptied.
 If the organization fails to empty the mailbox by this date, the mailbox will be reassigned to another organization.